axon4/start-up--landing/README.md

-# Startup Page
+# Start-Up--Landing

-* Simple page for capturing emails for startups.
+* simple landing-page to capture eMails for start-ups
-* HTML elements are responsive.
+* HTML-elements are responsive

 ## Stack